Nykaa shares hit all-time low; down over 56% in 2022 so far

 At 9:50 hours, the shares were trading 1.70 per cent at Rs 150 on BSE.
 The market cap of the firm fell to Rs 42,724.14.

-The stock has been under relentless selling pressure after the company's lock-in period expired for pre-IPO investors and the bonus issue announcement.
+The stock has been under relentless selling pressure ever since the company's lock-in period expired for pre-IPO investors and the bonus issue announcement.

 Recently, Kravis Investment Partners II sold 36.7 million Nykaa shares at a price of Rs 171, worth Rs 629 crore via multiple block deals on the BSE.